Saving California's Kelp Forest May Depend On Eating Purple Sea Urchins

 Graduate student Katie Neylan helped run the experiment.
 She and her classmates removed 500 purple sea urchins from the ocean and transplanted them into big, blue tanks at the Moss Landing Marine Laboratories Center of Aquaculture.

 "We came out and fed them every three to five days.
-We had red algae that we fed them called ogo or Gracilaria pacifica.
+We had red algae that we fed them, called ogo or Gracilaria pacifica.
 We fed them kelp, which is just giant kelp, Macrocystis pyrifera," Neylan says.

 The ones eating ogo reached market size faster, in just eight weeks.
-Neylan says it showed how ogo is more nutritious thank kelp.
+Neylan says it showed how ogo is more nutritious than kelp.

-The proof in the eating
+The proof is in the eating

 Then, it was time for the taste test.

-On a typical foggy day in Carmel-by-the-Sea, the class crowds into the kitchen of Michelin Star restaurant Aubergine.
+On a typical foggy day in Carmel-by-the-Sea, the class crowds into the kitchen of Michelin-starred restaurant Aubergine.
 Here, Executive Chef Justin Cogley serves uni from around the world.

 "Honestly, it's rich and buttery.
 I think this one might be a touch [cleaner], tastes a little bit cleaner," Cogley says.

-His conclusion, he'd serve it.
+His conclusion?
+He'd serve it.

-"It's a great story and everyone's trying to do their part to save the ocean too," Cogley says.
+"It's a great story and everyone's trying to do their part to save the ocean, too," Cogley says.

 He prepares the uni on a fried potato with a sweet soy glaze for everyone to try.

 It's a tasty end to the project.
 But this could be just the beginning.
-A company called Urchinomics has been selling their ranched urchins in Japan.
-Now, they're working to secure a site in California.
-All in an effort to save the state's dwindling kelp forest and help the thousands of animals that depend on it.
+A company called Urchinomics has been selling its ranched urchins in Japan.
+Now, it is working to secure a site in California.
+It's all in an effort to save the state's dwindling kelp forest and help the thousands of animals that depend on it.